dnnsoftware/Docs/dev/Concepts/ModuleDevelopment/MVC-Module-Development.rst

 The MVC module type implements the model-view-controller pattern that separates an application into three main components:

-*  **Models** are responsible for implementing the domain logic, and often store and retrieve data in the database.
+*  **Models** implement the domain logic, and often store and retrieve data from the database.

-*  **Views** are responsible for rendering the module's user interface (UI).
+*  **Views** render the module's user interface (UI).
 Typically, views are created based on data provided by the model.
-For example, the default view in DNN 8 MVC module template uses a model containing a collection of Items for rendering the view.
+For example, the default view in the DNN 8 MVC module template uses a model that contains a collection of Items that are rendered by the view.

    .. code-block:: csharp